 Remember when crypto was still niche and there was a need for ATMs to buy assets such as Bitcoin?
 Of course you do.
 Indeed, the number of (Bitcoin ATMs) had grown from 348 in March 2015 to 37,320 in the latest data, according to CoinATMRadar.
 However, as the development of the Blockchain has advanced, it […]

-Can I trade Bitcoin and cryptocurrency in Canada?
+Introduction to Bitcoin and cryptocurrency trading in Canada

 Fidelity Clearing Canada, an IIROC member, is now able to trade crypto assets.
 Five CTPs have also obtained registration as restricted dealers, subject to the terms and conditions of the CSA to address consumer protection issues in the custody of crypto assets held in hot and cold wallets.

 Canada continues to take steady but progressive measures towards crypto – and broadly follows the same moves being taken in the USA.
 A federal bill is being proposed to promote the crypto-economy which will lead to the development of a national framework to encourage the growth of the crypto-economy along with new and appropriate legislation following.
 As of January 2022, on the Toronto Stock Exchange, there are some 56 Bitcoin and crypto listings (including corporate listings, ETFs, and closed-end funds).
 Public markets and retail investors are able to invest in Bitcoin mining and blockchain technology companies including those active in decentralized finance, the metaverse, NFT platforms, and payment infrastructure platforms.